-If you've ever considered going solar to take advantage of big tax breaks and cost savings, heed our expert advice: get the process started before Halloween 2024.
-A decision to wait until next year just might come back to haunt you.
+If you've ever considered going solar to take advantage of big tax breaks and cost savings, heed our expert advice: get the process started now.
+A decision to wait may lead come back to haunt you.

 What Is the Halloween Solar Deadline?

-In order to claim the 30% Federal Solar Tax Credit on your 2024 taxes, your qualifying solar project must be fully installed and operational by December 31, 2024.
+In order to claim the 30% Federal Solar Tax Credit on your taxes, your qualifying solar project must be fully installed and operational by December 31 of the same tax year.

-515 Solar is a local business that sources USA-made materials and does all of our own installations, so we complete projects faster than most solar companies in central Iowa.
-However, we still advise our clients to expect a 6-8 week turnaround time from the date they sign their contract to the date their new solar panel system is turned on.
+515 Solar is a local business with hundreds of installation professionals, so we complete projects faster than most solar companies in central Iowa.
+However, we still advise our clients to expect a 2-3 month turnaround time from the date they sign their contract to the date their new solar panel system is turned on.

-Therefore, you should have your contract signed by the end of October in order to ensure that your project will be completed and turned on by the end of the year.
+Therefore, you should have your contract signed by October in order to ensure that your project will be completed and turned on by the end of the year.

 1. What will the 2024 elections mean for the future of the 30% Federal Solar Tax Credit?